Call for entries 2019 has passed.

 We convene a different jury for each discipline, and they change each year.
 Jurors serve anonymously.
 Saltonstall’s board members and staff do NOT serve on any juries.
 Your application is considered solely on the merit of your work sample and your artist’s and writer’s statement,

-We conduct a blind jurying process This means that your application will be assigned a number by the Saltonstall office.
+Our jurying process is anonymous.
+This means that your application will be assigned a number by the Saltonstall office.
 Your work and statement are presented anonymously to the jury, and it is the only part of your application that they see.
 The jury will not know who you are.
 They will not see your name, your resume, or your references.

 Because of this, it is very important that you do not identify yourself in any way within your statement or work samples.